 Renewable energy, as normally understood, includes a variety of methods of energy generation, such as solar, wind, hydro, tidal, and geothermal, as well as energy storage methods and energy conservation.
 Jobs related to renewable energy lie in a wide range of areas including engineering, business, marketing, finance, installation, software, legal affairs, and research.
 Projections suggest that employment opportunities in the renewable energy field will increase dramatically in the near future.
-The Renewable Energy Interdisciplinary Minor is therefore ideally suited for students with majors in engineering, business, and basic science.
+The Renewable Energy Interdisciplinary Minor is therefore ideally suited for students with majors in engineering, business, policy, and science.

 Eight credits of coursework must be unique to the minor and students must complete all coursework with a minimum GPA of 2.00.
 For policies governing all minors, see AP.5.3.4 Minors.